HappyMod vs Softonic Safety Comparison

 Is Softonic safe for Android?

-Softonic is generally “Virus-Free,” but I classify it as “Adware-Prone”.
+Softonic is generally “Virus-Free,” but it is better described as adware-prone.
 Their mobile site often redirects users or pushes “Cleaner” apps that collect user data.
-For Android, a dedicated package manager like HappyMod is significantly cleaner.
+For Android APK files, HappyMod presents lower adware risk than Softonic’s wrapper-based delivery.

 What is a “PUP” and why does Softonic have them?

 PUP stands for Potentially Unwanted Program.
-Softonic uses them to monetize their “Free” downloads.
+Softonic includes them in their installer process.
 When you use their installer, they get paid if you accidentally install a toolbar or browser extension.
 While not technically a virus, these programs degrade system performance and privacy.

 Jonathan Jude